-- (iii) Other property holdings: - (a) The Corporation owns the Blue Door Shelters site, a non-revenue-producing property location with multiple buildings that serve as emergency shelters. - (b) In 2009, the Corporation added a new family shelter building known as Leeder Place Family Shelter to the Blue Door Shelters site.
-The old Leeder Place Family Shelter has been closed and its disposition is under review. - (c) In 2015, the Corporation added a new women's shelter building known as Belinda's Place Women Shelter.
+- (iii) Other property holdings: - (a) The Corporation owns the Blue Door Shelters site, a non-revenue-producing property location with multiple buildings that serve as emergency shelters. - (b) In 2009, the Corporation added a family shelter building known as Leeder Place Family Shelter to the Blue Door Shelters site.
+The old Leeder Place Family Shelter has been closed and its disposition is under review. - (c) In 2015, the Corporation added a women's shelter building known as Belinda's Place Women Shelter.
 The building is owned by the Region and the land is leased by the Corporation from the Town of Newmarket.
 The facility is operated by the Salvation Army.
-Social Services provide funding for the administration and maintenance costs. - (d) In 2016, the Corporation added a new building known as the Richmond Hill Hub.
+Social Services provide funding for the administration and maintenance costs. - (d) In 2016, the Corporation added a building known as the Richmond Hill Hub.
 The building features 202 mixed units and a youth shelter.
 The building is owned by the Corporation and 360 Kids operates the youth shelter.
-Social Services provide funding for the administration and maintenance costs of the youth shelter. - (e) In 2017, the Corporation added a new youth shelter known as Sutton Youth Services.
+Social Services provide funding for the administration and maintenance costs of the youth shelter. - (e) In 2017, the Corporation added a youth shelter known as Sutton Youth Services.
 The building is owned by the Corporation and operated by the Salvation Army.
+Social Services provide funding for the administration and maintenance costs. - (f) In 2022, the Corporation added a transitional housing shelter known as Passage House.
+The building is owned by the Corporation and operated by Blue Door Shelters.
+Social Services provide funding for the administration and maintenance costs. - (g) In 2023, the Corporation added eight new transitional housing units known as The Bridge.
+The duplex style buildings will provide independent living options for those individuals at risk of homelessness.
+The units are owned by the Corporation and operated by the Salvation Army.
+Social Services provide funding for the administration and maintenance costs.

-Social Services provide funding for the administration and maintenance costs. - (iv) Appropriations to/from Capital Repair and Replacement Reserve fund:
+(iv) Appropriations to/from Capital Repair and Replacement Reserve fund:

 Appropriations to/from the Capital Repair and Replacement Reserve fund are reported on the statement of revenue and expenditures.
 Expenditures made from Capital Repair and Replacement Reserve fund are reported within this fund and not on the statement of revenue and expenditures.
-Interest income earned on investments of Capital Repair and Replacement Reserve fund is credited directly to the Capital Repair and Replacement Reserve fund and is not reported on the statement of revenue and expenditures.
 In 2019, the capital investment and bank account were closed.
-Interest income earned on investments is now allocated and reported as a transfer to reserve on the statement of revenue and expenditures.
+Interest income earned on investments is allocated and reported as a transfer to reserve on the statement of revenue and expenditures.